What Does Plumeria Flower Mean and Symbolise?

 Spread the love

-You may come across the Plumerias decorated with Hibiscus flowers in traditional Hawaiian leis.
-Or perhaps even remember its fragrance in some lines of cologne and perfume like the Jasmine flowers!
+Plumerias are easily recognized as the flowers decorated alongside hibiscus flowers in traditional Hawaiian making leis.
+Or perhaps even remember its powerful fragrance in some lines of cologne and perfume like the jasmine flowers!

 These blossoms beam with beautiful colors and a delicate fragrance that will make a great addition to your already lovely garden and home!
-Although the meaning and symbolism behind these beauties are what will catch your attention the most!
+It also has some folkloric and cultural uses.
+Although the meanings and symbolism behind these beauties are what will catch your attention the most.

 History of Plumeria Flowers

-The Plumerias are astounding flowering plants popularly cultivated as an ornamental.
-It was first botanically defined in 1734 as a deciduous shrub or small tree with only 12 known species.
-The flowers were originally native to the New World American tropics.
+The plumerias are astounding flowering plants popularly cultivated as an ornamental with a colorful history.
+It was defined in the 17th century as a deciduous shrub or small tree with only 12 known species.
+The flowers were originally native to the New World American tropics such as Central America and Southern Asia.

-Plumerias also have other famously known names it goes by in different cultures.
-One of these names includes the perfume name – the frangipani.
-The flowers acquired this name because of their surprisingly wonderful fragrance!
+Aside from its rich history, plumerias also have other famously known names it goes by in different cultures.
+One of these names includes the perfume name – the frangipani flower or plumeria tree.
+The flowers acquired this name because of their surprisingly wonderful fragrance and strong tree build.

-Since there are only 12 species of Plumerias, there are three that climb to the top of the list for many flora lovers worldwide.
-These fan-favorites include the red frangipani (P. rubra), the Mexican frangipani (P. rubra acutifolia), and the Singaporean graveyard flower (P. obtusa).
+Since there are only 12 plumeria varieties, there are three that are the most popular varieties not commonly found around the world.
+The most popular one is the Red frangipani (Plumeria rubra), followed by the Mexican frangipani (Plumeria rubra acutifolia), and the Singaporean graveyard flower (Plumeria obtusa).

 Symbolism of Plumeria Blossoms

-The great Mayans believed that the Frangipani was a symbol of a living breath of all creatures and the life-giving breath from the gods.
+The great Mayans believed that these tropical flowers had a symbolic value of the living breath of all creatures and the life-giving breath from the gods.
 They deeply respected the power this flower holds according to their traditions and myths!
 It was believed that the breath was symbolic of the flower’s fragrance – breathe it in upon its bloom and fleeting away once it withers.

-In South Indian religious culture, the flowers are known as the Temple tree.
-The spiritual people around Indian shrines plant this flower around the area symbolizing devotion and peace.
+In the history of South India, the tropical flowers are known as the Temple tree.
+The symbolism of the plumeria for spiritual people in Indian shrines was devotion and peace.
+They believed these pleasant flowers were bringers of balance.

-Turning into a more mythological point of view, the Plumerias are a floral motif for the Roman goddess of love and beauty – Venus and the Sun.
+Turning into a more mythological point of view, the flower symbolizes the Roman goddess of love and beauty – Venus and the Sun.

 Meaning of Plumeria Flowers

 There are quite a few awe-inspiring and striking meanings behind the Plumerias.
-The Hawaiians believe that the flowers meant a new life and creation.
+The many meanings behind the plumeria lies in its flower colors and etymological meaning and history.
+Hawaiians believe that the flowers meant the beginning of creation, new life and birth.

-The Plumerias meant the nikté for the Mayans meaning the tree flower.
-They believed that these beautiful blossoms were a conduit put on Earth.
+The plumeria stands for nikté according to the Mayans meaning the tree flower.
+They believed that these colorful flowers were a conduit put on Earth.

-The flowers were said to be so full of vivifying energy that it was like the living breath of a god or goddess!
+The flowers were said to have a symbolic meaning of being full of vivifying energy.
+It was that these flowers were like the living breath of a god or goddess!
 Iik or the life-giving air was the Mayan word for the breath that they say carries the mesmerizing scent of the flowers through the soft breeze.

 What does a White Plumeria Flower Mean?

-Just like a new sheet of paper or slate of canvas, a white Frangipani conveys the meaning of a dawning new life.
+Just like any white flower that’s as clean as a new sheet of paper or slate of canvas, a white frangipani conveys the meaning of a dawning new beginning.

 What does a Red Plumeria Blossom Symbolize?

-Passionate Plumerias are symbolized by their luscious red petals.
-It symbolizes true love and doubtless devotion like no other!
+Red colors have always symbolized a deep passion.
+Red plumerias are symbolized by their luscious red petals.
+Its color red flowers symbolize true love and doubtless devotion like no other!

 What does a Pink Plumeria Floret Represent?